nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 You can use the attached file&nbsp;[]({{file name='docs_ok.csv'}})&nbsp;to better understand the syntax.

+Please note dates inside a complex type use W3C format and not MM/dd/yyyy as for simple type dates.
+This can be seen [here][https://www.w3.org/TR/NOTE-datetime]

 ### Setting Life Cycle State When Creating Documents

 It is possible to set the life cycle state when the document is created through Nuxeo CSV, using the&nbsp;`ecm:currentLifeCycleState`&nbsp;property.
 This property is ignored when updating documents.